Ragnar Nathanaelsson: Club career

 In August 2021, Ragnar signed with Stjarnan.
 He appeared in 16 games during the regular season, averaging 2.2 points and 2.7 rebounds per game.
 His best game of the season came in a win against Tindastóll on 18 November 2021, the same day his selection to the national team was criticized due to his lack of playing time with Stjarnan.
 In the game, he received increase in minutes due to an injury to Hlynur Bæringsson, and delivered 13 points and 8 rebounds along with a big defensive presence in the lane that was credited as a key part of the win.
 On 19 March 2022, he won his first Icelandic Basketball Cup when Stjarnan defeated reigning national champions Þór Þorlákshöfn in the 2022 Cup Finals.

 In June 2022, Ragnar returned to his hometown club of Hamar.
 On 31 October 2022, he had 21 points and 19 rebounds in a loss against KR in the Icelandic Cup.
 On 27 January, he scored his first career three pointer in a win against Ármann.
+During the regular season he averaged 14.8 points and led the league with 15.8 rebounds and 3.4 blocks per game.
+After helping Hamar gain promotion to the top-tier Úrvalsdeild karla, he was named the 1. deild Defense Player of the Year and to the Domestic All-First team.